mphe/godot-diagnostic-list/README.md

 ## Installation

-1. Download or clone this repository and copy the `addons/` directory to your project.
+1. Download the plugin from this repository or from the [Asset Library](https://godotengine.org/asset-library/asset/2482)
+2. Copy the `addons/` directory to your project
-2. Enable the plugin in the project settings
+3. Enable the plugin in the project settings
-3. (Possibly) Restart Godot
+4. (Possibly) Restart Godot

 ## Usage